dg1223/git-linux-mac-tips-n-tricks/README.md

 # Intro
 If you are new to Git or have not had to use Git too much before but now your dev world is getting heated up, this guide is for you.
-It's a collection of Git-related tips and tricks that helped me to significantly cut down the time spent on executing repetitive Git operations on a daily basis.
+It's a collection of Git-related tips and tricks (some Linux tricks as well) that helped me to significantly cut down the time spent on executing repetitive Git operations on a daily basis.
 My original intention was to create a repository for myself and only jot down rough notes so that I can come back to these tips-n-tricks whenever I need to.
 However, I think writing these down in a documentation format will not only benefit me but also other people who are on the same boat as I am.

 If the notes below have helped you in any way, please give this repo a star :) <br><br>